Mushymato/TrinketTinker/guide/3-Motion.md

 The default animation behavior for a companion is to animate while the player is moving according to [direction mode](3.0-Direction.md), and display static first frame when player is still.

-To use a special animation while player is still, add an `AnimClip` named `"Idle.0"`.
+To use a special animation while player is still, add an `AnimClip` named `"Idle"`.
 If the idle animation should change according to direction, add `"Idle.X"` where `"X"` is a number between 1 to 4, depending on how many directions are available for the chosen `DirectionMode`.
 See [animation clips](3.2-Animation%20Clips.md) for details.

 To have the directional animation continue regardless of player motion, set `AlwaysMoving` to true.